1. Skip to content

 https://p.dw.com/p/2tmNx

-Germany's pioneering activist
+Germany's pioneering activist: Louise Otto-Peters

-In 1843, an outspoken woman called Louise Otto-Peters, aged 24, started pushing the idea that the participation of women in public matters "wasn't a right, but a duty."
+In 1843, an outspoken woman named Louise Otto-Peters, aged 24, started advocating the idea that the participation of women in public matters "wasn't a right, but a duty."
 The young woman had started fending for herself as a teenager, after the death of her parents.
 Her inheritance allowed her to become a writer.
 She published poems, essays and socially critical novels.
 She also wrote news articles under the male pseudonym Otto Stern.

-The Saxon government tried to muzzle her.
+The government tried to muzzle her.
 But Otto-Peters refused to be intimidated by these attempts.
 In 1865, she founded an association called Leipziger Frauenbildungsverein (Leipzig's women's education association).

-That same year, an important women's conference was held in Leipzig — derided by newspapers as "Leipzig's women's battle."
-But the 120 participants of the conference couldn't care less.
+That same year, an important women's conference was held in Leipzig.
+It was derided by newspapers as "The battle of Leipzig's women," but the 120 participants of the conference didn't let that stop them.
 They went on to create the Allgemeiner Deutscher Frauenverein (General German Women's Association).
 Louise Otto-Peters was head of the association for almost 30 years.
-Numerous women's organisations were then founded all across Germany.
+Numerous women's organizations were then founded all across Germany.

 The woman who fought for girls' education

 Teacher Helene Lange set out to change this by sending a petition to the Prussian minister of education.
-Lange demanded more education for girls, more influence of female teachers on the education of girls, as well as better training for female teachers.
-The struggle of these women activists took a long time.
-But finally, women came to be admitted to German universities in 1899/1900, and the education of girls was declared a government priority in 1908.
+Lange demanded more education for girls, more influence from female teachers on the education of girls, as well as better training for female teachers.

 A growing political awareness